-Brief Description Safety Level 1 Safety Level 2 Safety Level 3 "Where-is" monitoring and discovery of Where-is' monitoring and discovery of human touch points System is self-aware of its human touchpoints and is capable of maintaining a persistent safety framework that can identify and monitor where human interactions occur that involve risk for the affected domain.
+Brief Description Safety Level 1 Safety Level 2 Safety Level 3 "Where-is" monitoring and discovery of human touch points System is self-aware of its human touchpoints and is capable of maintaining a persistent safety framework that can identify and monitor where human interactions occur that involve risk for the affected domain.
 Traditional "role" artifacts, such as CRT screen or mobile phone UI specifications.
 UML, SysML identification of touchpoints within a domain model.
 System incorporates awareness of touch points.
 Automated alerts, escalation when risk profile changes.